Loco-CTO/Rakusha/README.md

 - **User Authentication**: Secure login and registration system.
 - **Invite System**: Generate and manage invite codes for user registration.

+**Note that this project is still in development and is not planned for production use.*

 ## Installation

 ### Prerequisites